anggrdwjy/Ethical-Network-Hacking/README.md

 3. Tools: Common tools include Nmap, Metasploit, Burp Suite, and Wireshark, among others.
 4. Certification: Many ethical hackers pursue certifications like Certified Ethical Hacker (CEH) or Offensive Security Certified Professional (OSCP) to validate their skills.
 5. Report Findings: After testing, ethical hackers provide detailed reports to organizations, outlining vulnerabilities and recommendations for improvement.
-Ethical hacking is a critical component of cybersecurity, helping to safeguard data and maintain trust in digital systems.

 # Summary Of Repository